AdobeDocs/experience-manager-learn.en/help/assets-essentials/basics/link-sharing.md

 ---
 # Public link sharing

-Learn how Assets Essentials' Share Link allows users to share assets with internal and external stakeholders while minimizing the risk of sharing wrong assets or information.
+Learn how AEM Assets' Share Link allows users to share assets with internal and external stakeholders while minimizing the risk of sharing wrong assets or information.

 >[!VIDEO](https://video.tv.adobe.com/v/341025?quality=12&learn=on)